Tutunov & Friends

-Renowned international concert pianist Dr. Alexander Tutunov and his special guest, classically trained pianist turned anesthesiologist, local resident Dr. Brian Hall, will perform a great mix of beloved romantic music.
+Renowned international concert pianist Dr. Alexander Tutunov and his special guests, classically trained pianist turned anesthesiologist, local resident Dr. Brian Hall and Tereza Golombková, will perform a great mix of beloved romantic music.

 Alexander Tutunov is widely recognized as one of the most outstanding virtuosos of the former Soviet Union.
 First Prize winner of the Belarusian National Piano Competition and winner of the Russian National Piano Competition.
 Tutunov’s playing was described by Soviet Culture, Moscow, as “exhilarating and inspired, and which demonstrated a unique talent”.
 Dr. Tutunov maintains a busy performing schedule in Europe, China, Mexico, and the United States as a recitalist, soloist with orchestra, and on radio and television.
 Dr. Tutunov is also in demand as an adjudicator for piano competitions.
 Alexander Tutunov now lives in Ashland, where he is Professor of Piano and Artist in Residence at Southern Oregon University.